 Who this camp is for

 - The immediate family of a child diagnosed with cancer, including up to two adult caregivers, or a bereaved family.
-Children must be between the ages of 0 and 20.
+Children who have or have had the cancer diagnosis must be between the ages of 0 and 18.

 - All participants must be current residents of British Columbia or the Yukon.